scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_histogram_features.rst

     <br />
     <br />

 ..
-GENERATED FROM PYTHON SOURCE LINES 48-53
+GENERATED FROM PYTHON SOURCE LINES 48-52

-Use :func:`squidpy.pl.extract` to plot the histogram features on the tissue image.
+Use :func:`squidpy.pl.extract` to plot the histogram features on the tissue image or have a look at :ref:`sphx_glr_auto_tutorials_tutorial_napari.py` to learn how to use our interactive napari plugin.
-With these features we can e.g. apreciate the detailled distribution of intensity values of channel 0 (DAPI stain) on the different bins.
+With these features we can e.g. appreciate the detailed distribution of intensity values of channel 0 (DAPI stain) on the different bins.

-TODO: reference to interactive plotting

 ..
-GENERATED FROM PYTHON SOURCE LINES 53-60
+GENERATED FROM PYTHON SOURCE LINES 52-58

 .. code-block:: default